awslabs/aws-amplify-identity-broker/Documentation/DeveloperDocumentation.md

 * __amplifyIdentityBrokerCustomMessage__: Is invoked before sending any email to the user.
 It is associated to the [Custom message Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-message.html) of the Cognito user pool.
 * __amplifyIdentityBrokerMigration__: Is not invoked by default.
 This is just an example of how to do a migration.
 Can be associated to the [Migrate user trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-migrate-user.html)
+* __amplifyIdentityBrokerDefineAuthChallenge__: Is invoked during the token swap operation (see detail in _SSO Token Swap_ section).
+This one define the challenge execution order.
+* __amplifyIdentityBrokerVerifyAuthChallenge__: Is invoked during the token swap operation (see detail in _SSO Token Swap_ section).
+This one validate the original token and return success if the username (sub, the Amazon Cognito ID) from the current flow is the same than the one in the token.
+* __amplifyIdentityBrokerCreateAuthChallenge__: Is invoked during the token swap operation (see detail in _SSO Token Swap_ section).
+This does nothing but is required in a custom flow.

 __Utils functions__
 * __amplifyIdentityBrokerPostDeployment__: Is a CloudFormation custom resources that depends on most of Api, Auth and all Functions.
 It receive the balue of the hosting (the cloudfront domain) the UserPool ID and apps and update the configuration of Cognito app with callback that match.
 It also inject the HOSTING_DOMAIN environment variable for all functions.
 The domain value can be override in `team-provider-info.json` with `hostingDomain` (see user documentation).
 Also this domain is propagated to frontend by `config-overrides.js`